 #13 Peanut Butter (5 years)

 Peanut butter is a powerhouse when it comes to survival food.
-Considering the amount of fat and protein peanut butter contains, it is above-average emergency food.
+The amount of fat and protein peanut butter contains is above-average emergency food.

 Peanut butter is one of those foods perfect for FEMA’s 72-hour emergency kit because it doesn’t have to be refrigerated or cooked.
 Just open the jar and eat.